 According to the Financial Ombudsman Service there is no legal obligation for banks to return money lost through email scams.

 Here are some warning signs that an email may be a fake:

 Being contacted out of the blue should ring alarm bells.

 Banks, building societies and official institutions such as HM Revenue & Customs say they will never ask for bank details or passwords.

-Are you being hurried into making a decision or acting?
+Are you being hurried into making a decision or an action?

-A time limit on an offer or request for details should also raise questions.
+A time limit on an offer or request for details should also raise alarm bells.